Driving a 170% increase in WAU for a consumer-facing startup

 Gist Cards in action

-Figuring out the Gist feed layout
+Balancing the Gist feed layout with the design principles.

 VIDEO